marijnh/Eloquent-JavaScript/04_data.md

 {{index [string, properties]}}

 We can read properties like `length` and `toUpperCase` from string values.
-But if you try to add a new property, it doesn't stick.
+But if we try to add a new property, it doesn't stick.

 ```
 let kim = "Kim";